UltraEngine/Documentation/CPP/WidgetBlock_SetShape.md

 # WidgetBlock::SetShape

-This method sets the block position and size.
+This method allows you to dynamically modify the widget block position and size.
+This can be more efficient than clearing and re-creating all widget blocks.

 ## Syntax